Craigslist still looks the way it did in 2004. There's something almost charming about that, like a diner that's never changed its menu.

 Modernizing the Local Sale

 ClearList replaces the old-school text walls with a secure digital catalog.
+Same local buyers.
+None of the manual bookkeeping.

 The Hybrid Approach